ohler55/oj/README.md

 ## <a name="release">Release Notes</a>

-### Release 1.2.3
+### Release 1.2.4

- - Fixed compile error for the latest RBX on Travis.
+ - Removed all use of math.h to get around CentOS 5.4 compile problem.

 ## <a name="description">Description</a>